 Supported cameras for RAW editing

-Photo Ninja supports most popular digital cameras with RAW formats based on a conventional Bayer RGB color filter array.
+Photo Ninja supports most popular digital cameras with RAW formats based on a conventional Bayer RGB or Fujifilm X-Trans color filter arrays.
 Some exceptions are listed below.
 If in doubt, try it and see if it works.

 The following cameras are believed to be supported in Photo Ninja, though not all have been verified.
 Even if your camera is not on this list, it might still be supported; try it and see, and let us know if it works.
 If your camera does not appear to be supported, send us a sample raw file.

-[Note: sRAW mode for Canon SLRs not yet supported.]
+[Note: sRAW/mRAW mode for Canon SLRs not yet supported.]

 - Konica Minolta Dynax 7D, probably other DiMAGE and Dynax models